 Click here to open in large window

 Complete bams may be downloaded via globus.
-Please email Michelle Lee, Swapan 'Shop' Mallick, David Reich to request instructions.
+Instructions on the download process are here.
+To request access credentials, please email Michelle Lee, Adam Micco, Swapan 'Shop' Mallick, David Reich.

 Metadata for the 216 genomes are available here.